powerapi-ng/joulehunter/README.md

 ![screenshot](https://user-images.githubusercontent.com/11022568/134655797-3872379e-0e4e-48d6-a771-6a94c756fa67.png)

-Joulehunter helps you find what part of your code is consuming considerable amounts of energy .
+Joulehunter helps you find what part of your code is consuming considerable amounts of energy.

 This repo is still a work in progress. 😄